tandangle/d3-app/README.md

 The BPM stat as well as all of the salary and player data are from basketball-reference.com, and they have a great article about their BPM statistic here: https://www.basketball-reference.com/about/bpm2.html

-I put this application together to learn the fundamentals of D3.js and how its interactions with React, and used this as an opportunity to visualize whether or not there is a correlation between the salary of a player and their overall impact on their team's success.
+I put this application together to learn the fundamentals of D3.js and its interactions with React, and used this as an opportunity to visualize whether or not there is a correlation between the salary of a player and their overall impact on their team's success.